 The MAS Doctor of Ministry in Gospel Renewal and Pastoral Leadership is designed to foster personal, cross-tethered, spiritual revitalization in each student and to upgrade their leadership skills for leading renewal in churches, ministry organizations, and communities.
 This program is for pastors and ministry leaders who’ve been in full-time vocational ministry for at least five years post their master’s degree (MDiv or equivalent).
-As a program requiring extensive reading and writing, each DMin course centers two half-day seminars each quarter where students share personal experiences concerning the topic, discuss the primary texts for the course, and receive practical instruction.
-In addition to the academic aspects of the program, each student meets monthly with a coaching cohort to process course material as well as with a personal mentor to more personally apply the principles of gospel renewal and pastoral leadership, helping each student live all of life tethered to the cross of Jesus.
-At the conclusion of the program, the candidate produces a written Cornerstone Summary Research Paper which integrates what they have learned in the program into a foundational Ministry Manifesto of sorts that is intended to guide them into a life of ongoing gospel renewal and leadership.
+As a program requiring extensive reading and writing, each DMin course centers on one full-day seminar each quarter where students receive practical instruction, discuss the primary texts for the course, as well as share personal experiences and best practices.
+In addition to the academic aspects of the program, each student meets monthly with a coaching cohort to process course material and with a personal mentor to more personally apply the principles of gospel renewal and pastoral leadership, helping each student live all of life tethered to the cross of Jesus.
+At the conclusion of the program, the candidate produces a Cornerstone Dissertation that integrates what they have learned in the program into a foundational Ministry Manifesto of sorts that is intended to guide them into a life of ongoing gospel renewal and leadership.

 Cultivating Functional Cross-Tethered Leadership

-LEARNING: Students will be exposed to the best available resources and be guided in best practices concerning topics related to gospel renewal and pastoral leadership.
+LEARNING: Students are exposed to the best available resources and guided in best practices concerning topics related to gospel renewal and pastoral leadership.

 PRACTICING: Since knowledge that isn’t used isn’t retained, students will be required to implement what they have learned within their church and context.

-MENTORING/COACHING: Since change is never a solo enterprise, students will be assigned to a mentored cohort during which monthly meetings will provide encouragement and accountability for the formative journey into cross-tethered leaders.
+MENTORING/COACHING: Since change is never a solo enterprise, students are assigned to a mentored cohort during which monthly meetings provide encouragement and accountability for the formative journey into a cross-tethered life and ministry.